 The need for application specific replacement linings in the aftermarket came about because of changes that have been taking place in new vehicles.
 The introduction of front-wheel drive created a demand for semi-metallic replacement linings, and the phase-out of asbestos created a similar demand for nonasbestos organic (NAO) shoes and pads.

 According to one brake supplier, 15 years ago the typical OEM used only two basic friction compounds for most of their vehicles (an asbestos compound for drum brakes and asbestos or semi-metallic for disc brakes).
 Seven years ago, that number had increased to 15 different compounds (different varieties of NAO and semi-metallic).
 Today that number has jumped to 30 or more different compounds, with new ones being added with each new model introduction!
+The latest generation of low-copper and now copper friction compounds are gradually replacing previous generation materials to comply with new regulations.

 The proliferation of so many different compounds combined with a proliferation of brake systems and vehicle types has made it harder to harder to provide broad coverage with only a few basic compounds.